Eat-Safe/smart-scan/README.md

 # smart-scan
-Base for the project "SmartScan"
+Base for the project "EatSafe"